LukeTwomey/LukeTheWebDev/posts/5-methods-to-fetch-data-in-react-with-performance-and-your-users-in-mind.md

 }, []);
 ```

 The [`useEffect`](https://reactjs.org/docs/hooks-effect.html) hook is the place where we will actually be fetching our data.
-As mentioned before, it allows us to manage side-effects in our functional components.
+It allows us to manage side-effects in our functional components.
 These can include things like data fetching, manipulating the DOM, using timer functions etc. It is important that we do not perform these types of actions in the function body, but inside `useEffect`.

 It accepts two arguments.
 The first is a callback (which is where we fetch our data).
 The second is an optional array of dependencies. `useEffect` will only execute the callback if the dependencies specified in the array have changed between renders.
 By using an empty array like we have here, the callback will execute only once, when first rendered.